-Join RIAN SKYE G LEWIN for an in-depth discussion in this video Understanding mastering, part of Logic Pro X: Mixing and Mastering.
+Join Skye Lewin for an in-depth discussion in this video Understanding mastering, part of Logic Pro X: Mixing and Mastering.

 Before we talk about mastering, I want to first quickly point out that if you're using the exercise files, this project file is saved within a folder, unlike the other project files and the exercise files that we've been using so far.
 That's because this project was initially saved as a folder in Logic, instead of as a package.
 Let's navigate into our folder, and open the Logic project file.
 If you don't have access to the exercise files just take a look at the signal flow in this project and you can easily set up your own project.